Libya's Bashagha says he supports removal of foreign fighters | Headlines

 Although Bashagha was interior minister in that Tripoli government, and played a role in orchestrating the fight against Haftar, he is now backed by the same parliament that took Haftar's side in the last war.
 Both Wagner and Turkey have established military bases in Libya and remain there despite a clause in the 2020 ceasefire demanding all foreign forces leave.

-The role of the Wagner Group in Africa has been put in the spotlight since Russia invaded Ukraine in February, with fears that it could further destabilize the region.
-Wagner was brought into Libya to support eastern commander Khalifa Haftar, who was backed by Russia, the United Arab Emirates, and Egypt in a 2019 offensive against the internationally recognized government in Tripoli.

-That assault was turned back when Turkey brought its forces into the conflict in support of the Tripoli government.
-Although Bashagha was interior minister in that Tripoli government and played a role in orchestrating the fight against Haftar, he is now backed by the same parliament that took Haftar's side in the last war.

-Both Wagner and Turkey have established military bases in Libya and remain there despite a clause in the 2020 ceasefire demanding all foreign forces leave.
-Ankara and western Libyan factions say the Turkish presence should be exempt because it was brought in through an agreement with the internationally recognized government.
+Ankara and western Libyan factions say the Turkish presence should be exempt because it was brought in through an agreement with the internationally recognised government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)